-WCW started this conservation project on the DCP farm in Spotted Cats Conservation, with three wild black-footed cats, Beauty, Blacky and Footy.
+WCW started this conservation project at Spotted Cats Conservation, with three wild black-footed cats, Beauty, Blacky and Footy.
 All three cats were injured by traps and could not be released into the wild.
 They were given a great home as well as the necessary treatment by the vet.

 In late 2013 we decided to relocate the cats to the Cat Conservation Trust (CCT) as part of a new working alliance that adds more knowledge and expertise to make the project even more successful.
 Also, our captive born female Diva could join Blacky & Beauty as a start of a breeding program with this very endangered species.

 Sadly we lost Footy before the relocation because he suffered from FELV, which his immune system couldn’t fight.

 The Cat Conservation Trust is a non-profit trust that aims to create public awareness of the plight of the small cats through research and education and also runs breeding and re-wilding (releasing) programs.
 It is situated on Clifton farm near Cradock in the Eastern Cape, South Africa.
 The organization focuses on the smaller African species like the African Wild Cat, the Black-footed Cat, the Caracal and the Serval.